mkoehnenlmu/mlops_project_23/reports/README.md

 - [x] Write unit tests related to model construction and or model training

-- [x] Calculate the coverage. = 91% :)
+- [x] Calculate the coverage = 76%

 - [x] Get some continuous integration running on the github repository

 - [x] Create a data storage in GCP Bucket for you data and preferable link this with your data version control setup

-    - link this with your data version control setup: not useful in our case
+    - link this with your data version control setup: not useful in our case, see below

 - [x] Create a trigger workflow for automatically building your docker images

-    - trigger on push to main
+    - triggered on push to main

 - [x] Get your model training in GCP using either the Engine or Vertex AI

     - Training and tuning is done in compute engine

-- [ ] Create a FastAPI application that can do inference using your model
+- [x] Create a FastAPI application that can do inference using your model

 - [ ] If applicable, consider the model locally using torchserve

-    - not useful
+    - not useful, deployed in cloud

-- [ ] Deploy your model in GCP using either Functions or Run as the backend
+- [x] Deploy your model in GCP using either Functions or Run as the backend

-    - check whether useful, because model needs to loaded every time
+    - We deploy in compute engine to avoid loading model every time

-    - have everything in engine?
-Or use maybe vertex

 ## Week 3

-- [ ] Check how robust your model is towards data drifting
+- [x] Check how robust your model is towards data drifting

-    - part of fridays video, deploy db??
+    - We monitor data drifts of new incoming data, don't check model robustness

 - [ ] Setup monitoring for the system telemetry of your deployed model